-On 20 November 2018, BICC hosted an international academic conference entitled “Stabilisation—For Whom and to What Ends?” in Bonn.
+On 20 November 2018, BICC hosted an international academic conference titled “Stabilisation—For Whom and to What Ends?” in Bonn.
 The conference brought together a good 80 participants, academics and practitioners from around the world, to exchange research insights and discuss their understanding of ‘stabilisation’.

 ‘Stabilisation’ is becoming increasingly important as a policy paradigm in international security and development policy.
 However, different approaches to stabilisation are discussed in academia, policy and practice.
 Often, there is a tension between short-term approaches to stabilization that are dominated by concerns for security and the establishment or maintenance of order and more long-term perspectives which seek to transform the underlying structures, e.g. with regard to democracy, peace and human rights.
 BICC’s international scientific conference reflected this controversy.
 The lively and engaged exchange of the participants was enhanced by the highly interactive, participatory format of the conference.